-- In version 6.2.0, the default mode of QAT SSL has been changed to polling. - To use the SRIOV feature, users must deploy a new VM. - Before downgrading from 7.0.3, ensure the new L7 TCP or L7 UDP application profiles are deleted or changed to a profile type that is supported in the downgrade version.
-Otherwise, this will cause the cmdb to crash. - When deploying the new GSLB based on FortiADC 7.0.0, the verify-CA function will be enabled by default.
+- In version 6.2.0, the default mode of QAT SSL has been changed to polling. - To use the SRIOV feature, users must deploy a new VM. - Before downgrading from 6.1.4, ensure the new L7 TCP or L7 UDP application profiles are deleted or changed to a profile type that is supported in the downgrade version.
+Otherwise, this will cause the cmdb to crash. - After upgrading to 6.2.5, in HA environments where both nodes have been installed with certificate embedded licenses and are using FortiSandbox Cloud functions, you must reinstall the licenses.
+As the nodes would have been synchronized and overwritten during the upgrade, the certificates would not be recoverable.
+Reinstalling the certificate embedded licenses is required to ensure the certificate-related functions would work properly.

-Copyright© 2022 Fortinet, Inc. All rights reserved.
+Copyright© 2023 Fortinet, Inc. All rights reserved.
 Fortinet®, FortiCare® and FortiGuard®, and certain other marks are registered trademarks of Fortinet, Inc., in the U.S. and other jurisdictions, and other Fortinet names herein may also be registered and/or common law trademarks of Fortinet.
 All other product or company names may be trademarks of their respective owners.
 Performance and other metrics contained herein were attained in internal lab tests under ideal conditions, and actual performance and other results may vary.
 Network variables, different network environments and other conditions may affect performance results.
 Nothing herein represents any binding commitment by Fortinet, and Fortinet disclaims all warranties, whether express or implied, except to the extent Fortinet enters a binding written contract, signed by Fortinet's General Counsel, with a purchaser that expressly warrants that the identified product will perform according to certain expressly-identified performance metrics and, in such event, only the specific performance metrics expressly identified in such binding written contract shall be binding on Fortinet.
 For absolute clarity, any such warranty will be limited to performance in the same ideal conditions as in Fortinet's internal lab tests.
 In no event does Fortinet make any commitment related to future deliverables, features or development, and circumstances may change such that any forward-looking statements herein are not accurate.
 Fortinet disclaims in full any covenants, representations, and guarantees pursuant hereto, whether express or implied.
 Fortinet reserves the right to change, modify, transfer, or otherwise revise this publication without notice, and the most current version of the publication shall be applicable.